 Pick your battles.
 Or your trips.

 Unless a trip somewhere or a certain stop absolutely has to be done, move it to a different day.
-Do not make any extra trips or go out of your way unless is unavoidable.
-If you know for a fact that you don’t need to go anywhere near the north part of town, then why are you scheduling a trip there?
+Do not make any extra trips or go out of your way unless it’s unavoidable.
+If you know for a fact that you don’t need to go anywhere near the north part of town, then why are you scheduling a trip there today?

 I see this more often than not, when people make plans to meet up to purchase stuff off of Facebook selling groups.
 It always amazes me how someone is so willing to drive all the way across town for no other reason than to meet up and sell an item that will bring in maybe $5.
 Is it really worth it?

 Not in my opinion.
 You must justify that trip in some way.
 Ask yourself, do I really need to do this today, or could I schedule for tomorrow when I do have to drive that way?
 How much am I actually profiting from this sale, if I’m wasting so much gas and time driving over?
 Chances are, not much.
 If at all.

 I know some people are quite hesitant to bank online.
 And I can understand the dilemma.
 Some feel like they are risking their personal information by putting it all out there, on the web.

 However, if you did a bit of research, you’d find that most if not all of your banking transactions are done on a secured server.
 Also, banks will most likely have some sort of insurance, in case something goes horribly wrong.

 The point is, using the online banking feature your banking institution offers is an excellent way to save time and gas.
 I mean, who really wants to bill-hop around town if they can avoid it?
 No one, that’s who.
 Nowadays, I pay gas, water/electricity, internet, and garbage using my bank’s “Pay Bills” feature on their website.